Skip to main content

 About Little Pepper

 Little Pepper in College Point, Queens is one of the most consistently recognised Sichuan kitchens in New York's cheap eats tier, holding a place on Opinionated About Dining's North America list for three straight years.
-The room is loud and no-frills, the service is direct, and the trip from Manhattan requires planning — but for serious Sichuan at this price point, the credentials make it worth the journey.
+The room is loud and no-frills, the service is direct, the trip from Manhattan requires planning — but for serious Sichuan at this price point, the credentials make it worth the journey.

 The Verdict

 If you're deciding between Little Pepper and the more accessible Sichuan options in Manhattan — Grand Sichuan or Lan Sheng — the honest answer is this: the trip to College Point is worth it for serious Sichuan, but it requires commitment.
 You're heading to Queens, not a quick detour.
-Make that decision with eyes open, and Little Pepper will pay it off.
+Make that decision with eyes open, Little Pepper will pay it off.

 What to Expect

 Little Pepper is run by chef Cheng Ying Wu and sits at 18-24 College Point Blvd in College Point, Queens.
 The room is a no-ceremony proposition.
-You're here for the cooking, and the service style reflects that: direct, functional, and efficient rather than polished.
+You're here for the cooking, the service style reflects that: direct, functional, efficient rather than polished.
 If you've been once and found the stripped-back approach jarring, recalibrate on your second visit.
-The lack of tableside theatre is not an oversight , it's consistent with the price point and the kitchen's priorities.
-The energy is loud when full, the tables close, and the atmosphere is closer to a busy neighbourhood canteen than a formal dining room.
+The lack of tableside theatre is not an oversight, it's consistent with the price point and the kitchen's priorities.
+The energy is loud when full, the tables close, the atmosphere is closer to a busy neighbourhood canteen than a formal dining room.
 That's the right setting for food this direct.

-Since Little Pepper has been on the OAD Cheap Eats list consistently since at least 2023, the recent framing here isn't a chef change or renovation , it's a kitchen that has consolidated its reputation over time while the New York Sichuan conversation has grown louder.
+Since Little Pepper has been on the OAD Cheap Eats list consistently since at least 2023, the recent framing here isn't a chef change or renovation, it's a kitchen that has consolidated its reputation over time while the New York Sichuan conversation has grown louder.
 Compared to the more tourist-facing Sichuan spots in Midtown, this is a different proposition: fewer English-language accommodations, less hand-holding, more confidence in the food doing the talking.

 Who Should Book

-For context on how serious Sichuan cooking is positioned globally, the benchmark restaurants in Chengdu , Yu Zhi Lan and Fang Xiang Jing , represent the category's ceiling.
+For context on how serious Sichuan cooking is positioned globally, the benchmark restaurants in Chengdu, Yu Zhi Lan and Fang Xiang Jing, represent the category's ceiling.
 Little Pepper is not in that conversation, but within the New York cheap eats tier, the OAD recognition is a credible signal that the kitchen is doing something worth the subway and bus ride.

 Know Before You Go